logzio/logz-docs/_source/user-guide/insights/markers.md

   - quintessence
 ---

-To help you understand the context surrounding your insights, you can add markers.
+You can add markers to help you understand the context surrounding your insights.
 Markers reflect significant events that could be potential catalysts for issues, such as [new deployments](/user-guide/insights/exceptions/deployments.html), rollbacks, and specific alerts that may have been triggered.

 ![Insights marker on the chart](https://dytvr9ot2sszz.cloudfront.net/logz-docs/insights/insights--marker-on-chart.png)

-Markers are based on actual log messages coming in to Logz.io.
-When the conditions of a marker's search query are met, a marker is added to your insights.
+Markers are based on actual log messages coming into Logz.io.
+When a marker’s search query conditions are met, a marker is added to your insights.

 #### To add a marker